• Europes biggest bike selection

 Cons

 • Cost - Although we have cost in the pros, it’s also still a con.
-The components that you will need to buy to convert over could be extra money that selling the road bike and topping up the funds could buy you a gravel bike.
+The components you need to buy to convert over could be extra money that selling the road bike and topping up the funds could buy you a gravel bike.

 Should you convert your road bike to a gravel bike?